mohammadnakhaee/tbstudio/README.md

 ===

 ### Installation
+1. Downoad from here [tight-binding.com/download](https://tight-binding.com/download).
+Check also [Github Releases](https://github.com/mohammadnakhaee/tbstudio/releases).
-TBStudio is provided you as a pre-compiled released.
+2. TBStudio is provided as a pre-compiled package.
 So there is no need to compile TBStudio.
+3. You can also compile it.
+Just follow the steps in [github workflow](https://github.com/mohammadnakhaee/tbstudio/tree/master/.github/workflows).

 #### Windows
 TBStudio for windows is a portable version and there is no need to install it.